Starting Aximmetry Camera Calibrator

 Select the tracking device installed on the camera:

-If you use standalone zoom/focus encoders that are independent from the camera tracking system specify the device representing them in the Zoom Device property.
+If you use standalone zoom/focus encoders that are independent of the camera tracking system specify the device representing them in the Zoom Device property.

 Helper virtual graphics